 - Better outcomes and patient satisfaction

-The da Vinci Surgical System is powered by state-of-the-art robotic technology.
-The system enhances surgical capabilities by enabling the performance of complex surgeries through tiny surgical openings.
+The robotic system enhances surgical capabilities by enabling the performance of complex surgeries through tiny surgical openings.
 The system cannot be programmed, nor can it make decisions on its own.
-The da Vinci Surgical System requires that every surgical maneuver be performed with direct input from the surgeon.
+The robotic system requires that every surgical maneuver be performed with direct input from the surgeon.